the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 ```

 Gah!
-This doesn't look like a good exam.
+This doesn't look like a good multiple choice exam if there aren't any choices!
-We're giving away the correct answers!

-So we enter our dev flow: make changes to the model in staging, and send test curls, save log file to text, open file, ctrl+f, ...
+So we enter our dev flow: make changes to the model in `staging`, and send test curls, save log file to text, open file, ctrl+f, ...

-t

 Wait.
 There has to be a better way to do this.